On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 26

-Proportion (%) of patients covered by medical rehabilitation to the total number of patients eligible for medical rehabilitation
+Proportion (%) of patients, covered by 3 medical rehabilitation to the total number of patients subject to medical rehabilitation

 Monthly on an incremental basis